laurasiiia/laurasiiia/README.md

 #

   #### ✨ Hello there!
 Welcome to my profile!
-I'm a 20 year old Automation Technology student :)👾 I have a passion for creating and learning new things. 🎨 Currently studing C# and VB.NET while doing an internship in RPA 🌱 Thanks for stopping by, see you around! 🌸
+I'm a 20 year old Automation Technology student :)👾 I have a passion for creating and learning new things. 🎨 Currently studying C# and VB.NET while doing an internship in RPA 🌱 Thanks for stopping by, see you around! 🌸

   #